MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-fixed-asset-transfer.md

 1. Select **Fixed assets (Russia) \> Journals \> Transfer journals \> Receipt from another company**, and create a journal.
 2. In the **Date** field, enter the date of the transfer of the assets from the other company.
-3. In the **Company accounts ID** field, enter the account ID for the company that is receiving the assets, if the company is in the same database.
+3. In the **Company accounts ID** field, enter the account ID for the company that is receiving the assets from, if the company is in the same database.

     > [!NOTE]
     > The **Journal number** field is filled in automatically, based on the number sequence that is configured.
 However, you can manually enter a journal number.